 Financial and economic crises are not new phenomena.
 Countries near a nation-state in turmoil were also affected even in the olden days.
 However, globalisation has increased the reach, intensity, and duration of financial crises.
-Thus, one country’s woes are now transmitted in no time to far corners of the world due to the mobility of the financial capital through electronic means-a gift of globalisation.
+Thus, one country’s woes are now transmitted in no time to far corners of the world due to the mobility of financial capital through electronic means-a gift of globalisation.
 The volume and volatility of capital flows increase the risks of banking and currency crises, especially in countries with weak financial institutions

 5. Growing Inequality

-There is no doubt the economic disparity is increasing within the countries and among the countries.
-It does not mean that the poor are necessarily getting poorer; they are prospering also but the rate of prosperity of those on the upper part of the wealth and income pyramid is far greater than those at the lower rungs.
-And one of the reasons for this growing inequality is globalisation-it provides far more opportunities of expanding the wealth base of those who already have got more.
+There is no doubt that economic disparity is increasing within the countries and among countries.
+It does not mean that the poor are necessarily getting poorer; they are prospering also but the rate of the prosperity of those on the upper part of the wealth and income pyramid is far greater than those at the lower rungs.
+And one of the reasons for this growing inequality is that globalisation-it provides far more opportunities for expanding the wealth base of those who already have got more.
 There are now 10 people in the world whose combined wealth is more than the total GDP of 50 % of the total countries in the world-they earned abnormal profits by selling their products in these very countries.